telegraph/trello-client/api.md

 <a name="TrelloLists+createAtIndex"></a>

 ### trelloLists.createAtIndex(data, index)
-Apply a Shift Right Operation to all lists inside a board
+TODO - Apply a Shift Right Operation to all lists inside a board

 **Kind**: instance method of [<code>TrelloLists</code>](#TrelloLists)
 **Params**